 Current Concepts in Sports Medicine Symposium

 Hospital for Special Surgery (HSS) in New York City is hosting an educational symposium for sports medicine professionals to address the latest surgical advances and rehabilitation techniques for professional and recreational athletes.
-Athletic trainers, physical therapists, coaches and other specialists will learn from the expertise of HSS’ Sports Medicine Service as well as other leaders in the fields of sports medicine.
+Athletic trainers, physical therapists, coaches and other specialists will learn from the expertise of the HSS Sports Medicine Institute as well as other leaders in the fields of sports medicine.

 The program will feature a mini half-day symposium to specifically discuss various aspects of ACL injuries, including gender issues, adolescent treatment and rehabilitation.
 Additionally, hot topics such as golf injuries, thrower’s elbow and tendon injuries will be addressed.